The Pros & Cons of Wind Power

 Thinking of Switching to Wind Power?

 Wind power is the perfect alternative to fossil fuels if you live in a rural or remote location.
 Not only will it save you money, but you’ll be helping our planet out and living more sustainably.
 Micro-generation wind turbines can be easily set up, attached to batteries, and power your Canadian home all year long - as we all know, the wind here never stops.
-If you think that making the switch to wind power, you should consider purchasing a turbine from Borrum Energy Solutions.
+If you think that making the switch to wind power, you should consider purchasing an Anorra from Borrum Energy Solutions.
 Our team is located in Ontario, all of our designs and parts are Canadian-made, and everything is created with Canadians in mind.
 Hit three birds with one stone: support local, live sustainably, and save money.